Skip to main content

 Superintendence

-This statutory responsibility, under the Public Libraries and Museums Act 1964, is largely delegated by the Secretary of State to the Libraries Minister, and we support them by investigating any complaints that are made about library services which people think are failing to meet their statutory duty.
+This statutory responsibility, under the Public Libraries and Museums Act 1964, is largely delegated by the Secretary of State to the Libraries Minister.
+We support the Ministers by investigating any complaints that are made about library services which people think are failing to meet their statutory duty.
 You can find out more about this in the guidance on Libraries as a Statutory Service.
-We also publish the Ministerial decision letters about representations that we have investigated.
+We also publish the Ministerial decision letters about complaints that we have investigated.

 However, that is only part of our superintendence work.
 We are really keen to talk to and visit library services who are at an early stage in considering changes (or are in the process of making changes) to their library service provision.
 This helps us understand what’s happening but also provides opportunities for councils to ask us questions.
 Sometimes we meet councils because they have contacted us; but other times we pick up the phone to talk to them because we’ve heard they’re planning changes, that a consultation is underway or being planned, or that a new strategy has been published.